 Most importantly, ICMA is looking for volunteers with enthusiasm, creativity, and a willingness to actively participate.
 There are some committees and task forces that require subject matter expertise as well.
 Attention is also given to ensure representation of minorities, women, and assistants, as well as members working in counties and councils of government.
 Another goal is to appoint members from each ICMA membership region.
 Members must be willing and able to actively participate by attending meetings and working on projects.

 Interested members should complete the online request form.

-The ICMA Executive Director appoints members to advisory boards and the ICMA President-Elect appoints members to committees and task forces.
+ICMA's president-elect appoints members to committees and task forces.
 Appointments are usually made by early June.
-This enables us to notify appointees in ample time for them to make travel arrangements to attend their first meetings at ICMA's Annual Conference.
-As a result of COVID-19 there will be a number of changes to this year’s schedule.
+This enables staff to notify appointees in ample time for them to make travel arrangements to attend their first meetings at ICMA's Annual Conference.
+As a result of COVID-19, there will be a number of changes to this year’s schedule.
 One of the main changes is that the kick-off meetings will not be connected to the annual conference.
 They will be held virtually at another point in time.
-Although attendance at meetings is not mandatory for some of the committees, task forces, and advisory boards, acceptance of appointment should be based on a willingness and ability to actively participate in meetings and assignments.
+Although attendance at meetings is not mandatory for some of the committees and task forces, acceptance of appointment should be based on a willingness and ability to actively participate in meetings and assignments.
 Members must participate in order to remain on the task force or committee.

 How many vacancies exist?

 The number of interested individuals sometimes exceeds the number of vacancies.
 If you are not appointed, there are other volunteer opportunities that will allow you to serve the profession.